Ivan Panfilov: Battle of Moscow

+Tactics of Success

+I. V. Panfilov was noted for his care for ordinary soldiers.
+There is evidence that before the war he sent dispatches to the Kremlin asking them to provide warm clothing, uniforms, and other everyday necessities for the troops.
+In 1945, war correspondents recorded an inscription on the walls of the Reichstag: “We are Panfilov’s men.
+Thank you, Father, for the felt boots.”

+According to his granddaughter Aigul Baikadamova, Panfilov managed to find “common ground” with his multinational division because “he lived in Central Asia for a long time, knew the customs, traditions, and languages of these peoples, and was able to become a true father-commander to them.”

 Legacy

 Aftermath

 On 23 November, the 8th Guards was awarded the sobriquet Panfilovskaya in honor of its fallen commander, and its soldiers were henceforth known as "Panfilov's Men" (Panfilovtsy).
 It took part in the Red Army's counter-offensive which drove the Wehrmacht away from Moscow during December.
 The division ended the Second World War in Latvia, as part of the forces besieging the German pocket in Courland.

 On 12 April 1942, Panfilov was posthumously awarded the title Hero of the Soviet Union.
 The general is buried in the Novodevichy Cemetery alongside two other Heroes of the USSR, Lev Dovator and Viktor Talalikhin.